AmaniTechnologiesLtd/amani-rn-sdk/README.md

 const customer = {

-    id: '512', // If you have a customer that already exists in Amani Service, pass the id here,
+    id_card_number: '00000000000', // If you have a customer that already exists in Amani Service, pass the id here,

     // Or create a new customer
     id_card_number: '00000000000', // Like TC Number